SQL you know but type safe parameterized, expressive & portable

 db.exec($.deleteFrom(Contact).where(hasId(jane.id))) // query builder

-Same source is compatible with other sync drivers, just replace @litdb/bun-sqlite
+Same source is compatible with other sync drivers, e.g. can replace @litdb/bun-sqlite

 with @litdb/better-sqlite